josev2046/VW-CP12/README.md

 ---

-## 5. The Dynamic Grid & Velocity States
+## 5. The dynamic grid & velocity atates

 The sequencer matrix is arranged as three concentric rings of tactile, physical-style pads rather than a linear row.

-### 5.1 Step Interactions & Responsiveness
+### 5.1 Step interactions & responsiveness

-- **Dynamic Geometry** — The grid mathematically scales and reconstructs itself based on the selected pattern, forming a 12-step circle for standard ternary rhythms, an 8-step circle for binary rhythms (Tangos, Rumbas), or a 6-step circle for *medio compás* (Bulería 6).
+- **Dynamic geometry** — The grid mathematically scales and reconstructs itself based on the selected pattern, forming a 12-step circle for standard ternary rhythms, an 8-step circle for binary rhythms (Tangos, Rumbas), or a 6-step circle for *medio compás* (Bulería 6).
-- **Cycle & Toggle** — Clicking or tapping a step's pad cycles it through three velocity states in sequence: **Rest → Normal → Accent → Rest**.
+- **Cycle & toggle** — Clicking or tapping a step's pad cycles it through three velocity states in sequence: **Rest → Normal → Accent → Rest**.
-- **Visual Feedback** — The embedded LED on each pad reflects its current state at rest (dark, muted glow, or bright flare with illuminated border), and briefly flashes white as the playhead strikes it during playback.
+- **Visual feedback** — The embedded LED on each pad reflects its current state at rest (dark, muted glow, or bright flare with illuminated border), and briefly flashes white as the playhead strikes it during playback.
 The central silkscreen text updates dynamically to reflect the current cycle length.

 <img width="1500" height="840" alt="velocity_state_cycle" src="https://github.com/user-attachments/assets/a7a73ef8-91d3-4650-a101-216413470f2b" />

-### 5.2 Velocity States
+### 5.2 Velocity states

 The CP-12 uses a discrete velocity system in place of full parameter locking, which dynamically expands when the Duende engine is active: